abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/1-Data-Structures.md

   - If a binary search tree is not balanced, how long might it take (worst case) to find an element in it?
     - Answer: `O(n)`
+  - Binary Search Tree is sometimes called **Ordered** or **Sorted** Binary Tree.
+    - it keeps its values in sorted order, so that lookup and other operations can use the principle of binary search

 - Class Construction
   ![BST class](./img/bst1.png)